-Property, plant and equipment are stated at cost, less accumulated depreciation and accumulated impairment loss.
+Property, plant and equipment are initially measured at cost and subsequently measured at cost less accumulated depreciation and accumulated impairment loss.

-Freehold land is not depreciated.

-Depreciation is recognized using the straight-line method.
+Except for freehold land which is not depreciated, the depreciation of property, plant and equipment is recognized using the straight-line method.
 Each significant part is depreciated separately.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted for on a prospective basis.